firebitsbr/anonblog/README.md

 **ALSO**:

 - This software is intended to host only static blogs/sites.
-This software has not been tested for things like forums, chat rooms, etc.
+This software can not be used for things like forums, chat rooms, etc. that require server-side capabilities.

 - Also, Tor its self is vulnerable to correlation/timing attacks, which may unmask you and your visitors.
 Tor may also be vulnerable to other unknown attacks.